ASAP Rocky: Personal life

-On May 19, 2021, Rocky revealed during an interview with GQ that he is in a relationship with Barbadian singer Rihanna, describing her as "the love of my life".
-The two were first linked in 2013, after Rocky opened up for Rihanna's Diamonds World Tour.
-On January 31, 2022, People reported that the couple is expecting their first child.
-On May 19, 2022, it was confirmed that Rihanna had given birth to a boy, yet to be publicly named.
-During the Super Bowl LVII halftime show, Rihanna revealed that she was pregnant with the couple's second child.

-Rocky was a pescetarian.
-In 2012, he transitioned to a vegetarian diet with the help of his vegan manager after learning the horrors of the poultry industry.
-On his 2019 single "Babushka Boi", Rocky stated he is now a vegan.
+Mayers was previously a pescetarian.
+In 2012, he transitioned to a vegetarian diet with the help of his vegan manager after learning of the horrors of the poultry industry.
+On his 2019 single "Babushka Boi", Mayers stated he is vegan.

-Rocky has said that while he was raised in a Christian household, he does not like going to an organized church, and instead has "[his] own relationship with God...
+Mayers has said that while he was raised in a Christian household, he does not like going to an organized church, and instead has "[his] own relationship with God...
 I pray every day before I go to sleep."
 He addresses these views in the song "Holy Ghost" on his 2015 album At.
 Long.
 Last.
 ASAP.
-During Rocky's 2019 incarceration in Sweden, he prayed to keep himself occupied.
+During Mayers’ 2019 incarceration in Sweden, he prayed to keep himself occupied.

+Mayers is 5'11" (180 cm) tall, which he revealed in a Nikki & Sara Live interview to contextualize why he felt out-of-place standing next to the much taller Jason Collins.